-COURSE GUIDE 2021-2022
+COURSE GUIDE 2022-2023

 Spring semester - term 3 and 4

 Course title Marketing in the Digital Age

 Course code N/A

 Faculty Business, Finance and Law

 Language of English

 instruction

 Cycle First cycle/undergraduate/Bachelor level

 Location ⊠Rotterdam, □The Hague, □Delft, ⊠Alkmaar, ⊠Haarlem, □Diemen

 ECTS (total 30) Code Subject Title ECTS

 1317EX101Z Marketing Contexts 5

 1317EX102Z Customer Insight Tooling 6

 1317EX103Z Omnichannel Marketing 6

 1317EX104Z Customer Behaviour 5

 1317EX105Z Individual Component 2

 1317EX106Z Research Skills for Marketeers 2

 1317EX710Z Optimisation of Quality of Services 4

-Course Content OE MA101 Marketing contexts
+Course Content OE MA101 Marke eting contexts

-Marketing is a broad concept and is relevant to virtually all organisations, people will be familiar with the distinction between B2C and B2B marketing.
+Marketing is a broad concept and is relevant to virtually all organisations.
+Most

+people will be familiar with the distinction between B2C and B2B marketing.

 However, there are other variations or contexts.
-Marketing is used by retainot-for-profit organisations, multinationals, family-owned companies, governments, local authorities, cities, regions, etc. These contexts are like have specific characteristics, business models, ways of adding value with their marketing programmes.
-Students are to choose a particular context literature research on the basis of topics and write an advisory report on of a company they have selected OE MA102 Customer Insight Tooling The focus is on generating, analysing and interpreting data, skills which a needed when making tactical and operational marketing decisions.
-Ever 'big data' is available offline and online.
-Having access to relevant real-tin information is a must for all companies.
-CRM is essential when storing an analysing data.
-Students will learn how to handle data-analysis tools for and online information sources including internal client sources, social masources and internet sources.
-Obtaining a Google Analytics certificate is the course marketing.
-Industry to the second of the se
+Marketing is used by retailers,

+not-for-profit organisations, multinationals, family-owned companies,

+governments, local authorities, cities, regions, etc. These contexts are likely to

+have specific characteristics, business models, ways of adding value within

+their marketing programmes.
+Students are to choose a particular context, do

+literature research on the basis of topics and write an advisory report on behalf

+of a company they have selected

+OF MA102 Quetemor Incidet Tealing

+OE MA102 Customer Insight Tooling

+The focus is on generating, analysing and interpreting data, skills which are

+needed when making tactical and operational marketing decisions.
+Ever more

+'big data' is available offline and online.
+Having access to relevant real-time information is a must for all companies.
+CRM is essential when storing and

+analysing data.
+Students will learn how to handle data-analysis tools for offline

+and online information sources including internal client sources, social media

+sources and internet sources.
+Obtaining a Google Analytics certificate is part of

+the course

+OE MA103 Omni channel Marketing

-COURSE GUIDE 2021-2022
+COURSE GUIDE 2022-2023

 During this module students are introduced to the philosophy of a customer centric organisation.
-Today's markets are competitive and only customer-centric organisations can survive.
+Today's markets are competitive and only customercentric organisations can survive.
 Omnichannel marketing is a manner to really put customers centre stage.
 As it is up to consumers when they use which channels, organisations must ensure all channels make their unique contributions and reinforce each other.
 During the customer journey customers must always have one and the same experience whether they visit shops, social media or use any other channels.
 In omnichannel marketing all channels are used to serve customers in the best possible manner.
 Key pillars to support the customer experience are brand positioning, brand values and brand promise.
 In this module students will develop an omnichannel marketing plan for a real-life organisation and an implementation proposal.